Noanjo/NoanjoLauncher/README.md

-# Heroesandgeneralsfiles
+# Noanjo Launcher
-Files for booting Heroes & Generals
+Gets you past the server shutdown screen in Heroes & Generals